julioolivares/unified-types-declarator/README.md

 ## Installation

-To install the Unified Type Generator, run the following command:
+To install the Unified Type Declarator, run the following command:

 ```bash
 npm install unified-types-generator